snowplow-archive/snowplow.github.com/_posts/2015-05-10-spark-example-project-0.3.0-released.md

 <h2><a name="help">3.
 Getting help</a></h2>
 </div>

-We hope you find [Spark Example Project] [spark-example-project] useful.
+We hope you find [Spark Example Project] [spark-repo] useful.
 As always with releases from the Snowplow team, if you do run into any issues or don't understand any of the above changes, please [raise an issue] [issues] or get in touch with us via [the usual channels] [talk-to-us].

 Stay tuned for more announcements from Snowplow about Spark and Spark Streaming in the future!